aliuosio/MagentoAutoPatch/README.md

 * ~~Add backend Dialog and command implementation: notification per mail of after auto-patch~~
 * ~~Add ACL~~
 * ~~add auto-patch.log as Attachment to after patch mail~~
-* refactor system.xml to visualize dependants better
+* catch exceptions to log
-* adjust acl.xml according to modifications made in previous todo

 #### Contribute
 Please Contribute by creating a fork of this repository.